-The lack of benchmarking studies for assessing grasping performance makes it challenging to compare the effectiveness of different grasping systems, to evaluate the impact of different parameters or design choices, and to systematically test and improve grasp synthesis algorithms.
-Researchers generally rely on ad-hoc metrics and evaluation methods, which makes it difficult to determine the best approaches or to reproduce and build upon existing work.
+\IEEEPARstart{G}{rasping} plays a pivotal role in robotics, enabling machines to interact with and manipulate the objects around them.
+Such capabilities are indispensable in various applications requiring object pick-and-place, including assisted living and manufacturing robots.
+The past decade has witnessed a surge in the development of diverse grasping methodologies and gripper designs.
+Despite these advancements, the lack of standardized benchmarking studies for assessing grasping performance makes it challenging to compare the effectiveness of different grasping systems, evaluate the impact of different parameters or design choices, and systematically test and improve grasp synthesis algorithms.

+In the literature, the lack of utilizing common experimental protocols, experimental setups, and performance metrics pose significant challenges in benchmarking grasping algorithms.
+Researchers generally apply their own success metrics and evaluation protocols, which makes it difficult to conduct systematic comparisons between methods or to reproduce the results in the research papers.
+This phenomenon significantly degrades the ``science" aspect of robotics.

+At the same time, it is important to recognize the significant and clear challenges to achieving systematic studies in robotic manipulation.
+There are many factors that impact the performance of a grasping system, which can be difficult to control between different laboratories and studies.
+The availability (or preference) of hardware, including grippers and cameras, provides variability between experiments.
+Similarly, utilized objects, uncontrolled lighting conditions and glare, background color, and textures may all influence the experimental results in major ways, and it might be difficult to align the experiments conducted in different research labs on these aspects.